plexsysio/go-msuite/README.md

 - Diagnostics
    - HTTP endpoint for showing diagnostic information of `go-msuite`.
 This shows status of different servers and routines started by the user.
 Users can add information to this and observe it from the HTTP interface.
 If the routines are created using `taskmanager`, the `Status` interface of `taskmanager` can be used to print status of the workers on the HTTP endpoints.
    - `pprof` HTTP handlers can be enabled for debugging
    - `prometheus` HTTP handler can also be enabled if metrics is enabled.
-It should be possible to use the same registry to add metrics in user apps as well in future.
+It should be possible to use the same registry to add metrics in user apps.
+   - `opentracing-tracer` can be configured.
+Both the gRPC services and HTTP services will be able to use this.
+Additionally user can access the tracer to add more custom traces.

 - Service discovery
    - Each `go-msuite` instance or individual service can be started with a particular name.
 This name can be then used to connect to it from other `go-msuite` nodes.
 Currently, it uses libp2p discovery underneath as mentioned above.